Skip to main content

 In Practice

-Knowledge sharing appears in programmes through multiple complementary mechanisms:
+Knowledge sharing appears in programs through multiple complementary mechanisms:

 Structured review sessions: After-action reviews following major milestones, lessons-learned workshops at mid-term and close-out, and retrospective meetings after significant events.
 These create regular cadences for reflection and documentation.